idavidhf/neovision/README.md

-# neovision
+# Ocean Structures Laboratory - UFRJ/COPPE
-OpenCV-Python scripts for camera calibration in experiments
+OpenCV-Python scripts for camera calibration in experiments.

+Present scripts allow to calibrate stacks of images in loop using chessboard plate

+## Under Construction